Vedant-Nalge/SMS-Microservices/README.md

 | `KAFKA_BROKERS` | `localhost:9092` | Kafka brokers (comma-separated) |
 | `KAFKA_TOPIC` | `sms-events` | Topic to consume |
 | `KAFKA_GROUP_ID` | `sms-store-group` | Consumer group ID |

+---

+## What I Learned

+I was given this project as an assignment to refactor a monolithic SMS service into two separate microservices — one in Java and one in Go.
+Honestly, at the start I didn't fully understand why you would split one working service into two, or why you'd bring in Kafka just to pass data between them.
+By the end, it started making a lot more sense.

+### Microservices — why split things up?
+Before this I thought microservices were just a fancy way of complicating things.
+But working through this made me understand the real reason — each service has one job.
+The Java service only cares about receiving the request, checking if the user is blocked, and calling the vendor.
+The Go service only cares about storing and retrieving messages.
+If one goes down, the other can still function.
+That separation felt theoretical before, but actually building it made it click.

+### Kafka — I didn't get it at first
+Kafka was the most confusing part initially.
+My first instinct was — why not just have the Java service call the Go service directly over HTTP?
+It would be simpler.
+But I slowly understood the point — if the Go service is slow or temporarily down, the Java service shouldn't have to wait or fail.
+Kafka sits in the middle and holds the message until the Go service is ready.
+The Java service publishes and moves on.
+That async decoupling is something I'll remember.

+### Redis for the block list
+This one was straightforward but satisfying.
+Instead of hitting a database on every single SMS request just to check if a user is blocked, we keep that list in Redis which lives in memory and responds in microseconds.
+I also learned about "failing open" — if Redis itself goes down, we let the request through rather than blocking all SMS sending.
+That's a deliberate design decision, not laziness.

+### MongoDB
+I had used databases before but always relational ones.
+Working with MongoDB here showed me how you think differently — you design your document around how you'll query it, not around normalisation rules.
+Creating indexes (compound index on userId + sentAt for history queries, unique index on messageId to prevent duplicates) also made me realise that schema design and performance go hand in hand even in NoSQL.

+### Docker — from confusing to actually useful
+I had seen Dockerfiles before but never really understood them.
+Writing multi-stage builds for both services — one stage to build, a smaller one to run — and then wiring everything together in docker-compose.yml gave me a real appreciation for what Docker actually solves.
+I also spent a good amount of time debugging build errors (the missing go.sum file being a good example) which taught me more than any tutorial would have.

+### Go — a new language mid-project
+I had never written Go before this.
+The standard library HTTP server, the explicit error handling, the interface-based design — it's very different from Java.
+What I liked is that Go forces you to be deliberate.
+There's no magic, no framework doing things behind the scenes.
+You write a handler, you register it, you handle errors explicitly.
+It felt verbose at first but I understand now why Go codebases tend to be readable.

+### Spring Boot — more than just annotations
+I knew Spring Boot at a surface level — put an annotation, it works.
+This project made me go deeper into how Kafka producers are configured (idempotence, acks=all, retries), how RedisTemplate works, and how to write a proper global exception handler so validation errors return clean JSON instead of a stack trace.

+### Testing — actually writing them, not just knowing they exist
+I knew unit testing was important.
+This project made me actually write them.
+Mocking dependencies in Java with Mockito, and using a stub repository in Go to test the service layer without needing a real MongoDB running — these taught me that good code is code that can be tested in isolation.
+The Repository interface in Go exists purely to make testing possible, and that's a legitimate architectural decision.

+### The thing that surprised me most
+The hardest part wasn't the code.
+It was understanding *why* each decision was made — why Kafka instead of HTTP, why Redis instead of a database, why fail open, why async.
+The code is just the expression of those decisions.
+That's probably the most valuable thing I'm taking away from this.